PostHog/posthog.com/contents/tutorials/nuxt-feature-flags.md

 ## Implementing flag code on the server side

 You may notice the text flickers when you load your app.
 This is because PostHog is making a request on the client side to fetch the flag value.
-To prevent this, there are two alternatives:
+There are two ways to prevent this:

 1. Fetch the flag on the server side.
-2. [Bootstrap](/docs/feature-flags/bootstrapping) PostHog on the client side (not covered in this tutorial).
+2. [Bootstrap](/docs/feature-flags/bootstrapping) flags on the client side (not covered in this tutorial).

 We'll show you how to fetch the flag on the server side.
 First, install the [`posthog-node` SDK](/docs/libraries/node):